lralf10/Town-Star-Hub.github.io/README.md

 #### Building Costs

 Bellow is an example of building costs information.
-Note that Material and Amount must be numbered (1, 2, 3...), up to 10 Materials / Amounts are being expected by the code (to cover eventual fails of Gala for overloading building requirements).
+Note that Material and Amount must be numbered (1, 2, 3...), up to 10 Materials / Amounts are covered by the code (to accomodate eventual fails of Gala for overloading building requirements).
 Name of materials (crafts) must match existing items (otherwise grouping overall materials needed for the build will not count correctly).

 ```javascript
 // how much it cost to build in cash